coffee2code/no-browser-nag/readme.txt

 = () =
 * New: Add README.md file
 * New: Add CHANGELOG.md file and move all but most recent changelog entries into it
+* Change: Add some inline documentation to explain the approach taken by the plugin
 * Change: Add GitHub link to readme
 * Change: Note compatibility through WP 5.1+
 * Change: Update copyright date (2019)